 There's a right and wrong way to freeze cooked roast beef, which cannot safely be kept nearly as long as when it's raw.
 Following the proper procedure helps ensure the beef's taste, coloring and texture are as close to fresh as possible upon thawing and reheating.

-Freeze an uncooked beef roast within three to five days of purchase if you aren't preparing it.
+You can freeze an uncooked beef roast within 3 to 5 days of purchase if you aren't preparing it.
 Keep it frozen in its unopened packaging for up to a year.
 If you're freezing it for more than a month, though, protect against freezer burn by wrapping the packaging in freezer paper or aluminum foil or by putting it in a freezer bag.

-- Clear a large space for the meat as possible to maximize cold air circulation around it.
-The faster the roast beef freezes, the better it will be upon defrosting.
+- Clear a large space for the meat to maximize cold air circulation around it.
+The faster the roast beef freezes, the better it'll be when you defrost it.

-Place the packages of roasted beef in the freezer.
+- Place the packages of roasted beef in the freezer.
 Avoid stacking them or letting them touch each other or other items in the freezer, if possible.
 They can be stacked or rearranged however you like once completely frozen.